owldance/hootNAS/live-boot/README.md

 ## Known issues

-During boot and shutdown some cosmetic errors relating to mounting and unmounting are printed to the terminal.
-When `/bin/eject` is executed by systemd it waits for the user to eject the media and then press enter, this behavior is not desirable when PXE booting.
+ISSUE: On shutdown some cosmetic error messages relating to mounting and unmounting are printed to the terminal e.g.

-With the `noeject` kernel parameter specified, hootos will shutdown without ejecting the media.
+`failed unmounting /run/live/medium`

 This is a known issue with systemd and should have been upstream fixed jun 2023 with version 254-rc2, see:
 [https://github.com/systemd/systemd/issues/17988](https://github.com/systemd/systemd/issues/17988)
 [https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=986721](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=986721)

-In the meantime, ubuntu is still (aug 2023) using
+In the meantime, ubuntu is (aug 2023) using
 ```
 $ systemctl --version
 systemd 249 (249.11-0ubuntu3.9)